-This bill would revise those provisions and instead require that juvenile case files-relating that pertain to any child who died as the result of child abuse or neglect shall be released to the public, subject to certain limitations set forth in the bill.
+This bill would revise those provisions and instead require that juvenile case files that pertain to any child who died as the result of child abuse or neglect shall be released to the public, subject to certain $SB 39 \qquad \qquad -2-$ limitations set forth in the bill.
+The bill would also add specified attorneys to the persons allowed access to a juvenile case file.